beer-garden/beer-garden/AUTH.md

 - **username_header:** The name of the header that will contain the username.
   Default: `bg-username`

+### default_admin

+Allows you to specify the username and password for the default admin account.
+This account will be created the first time the garden is started and will be assigned superuser access to the garden.

+Available settings:

+- **username:** The username of the admin account.
+Default: admin
+- **password:** The password of the admin account.
+Default: password

 ### enabled

 When `true`, users will be required to authenticate via one of the enabled